 - You don’t know how to use medical evidence to prove your injuries, especially the permanent ones.
 To threaten the insurance company with the risk of paying additional money, you’ve got to prove you can use medical evidence to get a bigger verdict.
 That includes preserving your right to money for medical care in the future.

-- For injured children, you don’t know the legal options for protecting them.
-Children’s settlements are carefully protected by the courts.
+- For injured children, you don’t know how much to ask for in a settlement, and you don't know to handle the legal options for protecting them.
+A child's case presents additional complications.
+First, there's potentially more to lose, as you've got to properly prove your child's enhanced suffering compared to an adult, and establish the longer-term implications of permanent injuries, plus protect the right to any future medical care.
+Second, children’s settlements are carefully protected by the courts.
 In fact, most children’s settlements require a hearing where you’ve got to present evidence to convince the judge to even allow the settlement.
 That alone should encourage you to seek an attorney to earn a settlement a judge will approve.
 While courts severely restrict the options for handling a child’s settlement money, an experienced injury lawyer can often give you some surprisingly beneficial choices to manage your child’s settlement money

 Serious Legal Problems Need Serious Help